 Singing diction is considered as among the important factors for good vocals.
 Just like voice control, pitch, proper breathing and rhythm it is also essential.
 Furthermore, if a song is understandable and clear, then the person listening will be able to sympathize with the song’s emotions and to feel it as well.
-The listener can pick the words naturally and begin to sing, this shows that he has an ability of relating to the music.
-He can also pick and hum even words that do not make sense, which are referred to as musical jargon.
+The listener can pick the words naturally and begin to sing, this shows that he has an ability to relate to the music.
+He can also pick and hum even words that do not make sense, which is referred to as musical jargon.

 Why We Must Use Diction in Singing?

 You may be wondering why so much emphasis is placed on diction, while you have listened to several singers with vocals which are barely understandable especially those in the lower register.
 Though, some are intentional.
 A singer is always expected to sing clearly and to project well her voice.
 If you feel that you do not understand what we have said, then go to any local venue playing live music.
 Sometimes the sound production is bad; at times the vocals and the orchestra may not be complimentary and mostly the vocalist may not be clear.
 Furthermore, it will enable you to sing through the higher notes smoother and easier.